Are there times when you know what you want to say, but the word you need just doesn’t come to mind?

 Less background noise also means that you can talk at a normal volume, though you can raise your voice a little if your conversation partner asks.

-If either you, or someone you know, has aphasia, you could both benefit from seeing a speech therapist.
+If either you or someone you know has aphasia, a speech therapist at District Speech can help.

-A speech therapist is trained to work with people who have speech and language problems like aphasia.
+Speech therapists are trained to work with people living with speech and language problems, such as aphasia.

 The qualified staff here at District Speech can help identify the challenges you are experiencing with your aphasia and work with you to meet your communication goals.